 Pros: calm town removed from the busy coast

 Cons: not much to do

 Silves was the capital of the Moorish Algarve for centuries (700-1200), and remnants of its glorious past are plenty here.
-Among them is a massive red brick 7th-century castle dominating the skyline, once the Moors’ stronghold in the region and open to visitors.
-The castle was the scenario of battles with Christian crusaders, but Silves today is an unhurried and charming town far removed from the buzz of the coastline few miles away.
+Among them is a massive red brick 7th-century castle dominating the skyline, once the Moors’ stronghold in the region, now open to visitors.
+The castle was the scenario of battles between the invading Moors and Christian crusaders, but Silves today is an unhurried and charming town far removed from the buzz of the coastline few miles away.
 A good example of how the Algarve was before the advent of mass tourism, Silves has no modern development, perhaps the reason why we found so many stork nests on top of old buildings.
 Another attraction here is Casa da Cultura Islâmica (House of Islamic Culture) and a pretty riverside area, the place to be in the summer to watch Viking-like canoes run trips down the Arade Rivers.